Plastic: A Worldwide Staple

 This is what a fungus-based, Mycelium package looks like.
 The good news it’s versatile and totally biodegradable!
 IKEA is committing to the transition, but there are literally tons of applications.
 Another mycelium supplier, MycoWorks is also creating leather-like material & products from this mushroom material.
 See also Bolt Threads (FastCompany).

-Lastly (at least for this post, as I’m sure there will be more innovation to come), there’s shrimp carcasses.
+Lastly (at least for this post, as I’m sure there will be more innovation to come), there are shrimp carcasses.
 Yes, you read that right.
-Researchers from the Harvard Wyuss Institute have been working on a bio-plastic developed from shrimp shells.
+Researchers from the Harvard Wyss Institute have been working on a bio-plastic developed from shrimp shells.

 Crustacean Shell Plastic Packaging

 Admittedly, not an obvious connection at first, but when you contemplate it a little longer, it’s actually surprisingly logical.
-Crustaceans develop this shell organically, and leverage its strength and weight.
-More recently, Montreal’s own McGill University have also developed a comparable means of plastic alternative from the shells of crabs, shrimps, and lobster (CBC).
+Crustaceans develop this shell organically and leverage its strength and weight.
+More recently, Montreal’s own McGill University has also developed a comparable means of plastic alternative from the shells of crabs, shrimps, and lobster (CBC).

 So Much Awesomeness